The South East Alexander School

-programme, beginning September 2017 in Forest Row, East Sussex.
+programme, in Forest Row, East Sussex.
+Also offering post-graduate

 This unique, professional training course offers students the opportunity to study in-depth the work of F.M.
 Alexander- his principles of inhibition, direction and means to psycho-physical re-education, how to apply these to oneself and how to effectively teach these to others.
 This rich area of study will be approached creatively, holistically and in a variety of ways, enabling students to grow, develop and change on all levels.
 Whilst this training primarily focuses on learning to work on oneself, it will simultaneously equip students with the tools and skills to teach the Alexander Technique professionally.

 This training recognises that physical change comes hand in hand with emotional, psychological and energetic change, and both honours and welcomes these inevitable changes as an integral part of the training process.

 This teacher-training course is arranged to enable students to continue to work if need be.
 The training will take place during the daytime on Mondays and Tuesdays, spread over three terms each year.
 Students will also receive termly tutorials and 1-1 lessons, by arrangement.
 Additionally there will be annual long weekends of extra training work during the Easter and Summer breaks where specific themes can be further explored.
 Students are also required to undertake project-based work on a chosen area of interest connected to the Alexander Technique, to be independently studied / researched and presented as a written paper of approximately 5000 words.

 As an important part of the training, students are asked to document their personal journey of psycho-physical change by keeping a journal or learning diary, and to present extracts of this once a year, in the form of an essay.
 Additionally, students are required to make a commitment to an ongoing practice of ‘working on oneself’ for a minimum of one hour daily, outside of training course days, and to have a minimum of 10 private lessons outside of the training course, spread throughout the year.